cjerrington/cjerrington.github.io/src/posts/2023/2023-11-2-installing-nodejs-on-pop!_os.md

   - nodejs
 ---

-Recently I had to reinstall my laptop with [Pop!\_OS ](https://pop.system76.com/)and use [NodeJS](https://nodejs.org/en) regularly for my website and other applications and installing from the apt repository was not the best option.
+Recently I had to reinstall my laptop with [Pop!\_OS ](https://pop.system76.com/)and use [Node.js](https://nodejs.org/en) regularly for my website and other applications and installing from the apt repository was not the best option.

 First, I tried to install from `apt` but the Node version was v12.18 and this is an old LTS version from 2019.
 Not sure why the repository maintainers keep older LTS versions available for users.
-I saw similar issues with [Installing NodeJS on Fedora](/blog/installing-nodejs-on-fedora/).
+I saw similar issues with [Installing Node.js on Fedora](/blog/installing-nodejs-on-fedora/).

 Next, I found steps to download the source and build.
 This was how I went about installing Node initially, but the build took forever.
 I then saw the built binaries you can download, install, update your `PATH`, and begin working.